Mexico's Drug War Keeps Tourists From Monarchs

 JASON BEAUBIEN: At first, it sounds like a stream rippling somewhere in the distance.
 Then the flapping of butterfly wings grows into a buzz.
 Monarchs have converged, as they do every year, on a grove of evergreen trees in Michoacan that's almost two miles above sea level.
 There are so many of the orange-and-black creatures that the trees appear to be covered in a strange moss.

-Mr. MARGARITO GONZALEZ NAVARRO: (Spanish spoken)
+MARGARITO GONZALEZ NAVARRO: (Spanish spoken)

-Mr. NAVARRO: (Spanish spoken)
+GONZALEZ NAVARRO: (Spanish spoken)

-Unidentified Child: (Singing in Spanish)
+BEAUBIEN: Unidentified Child: (Singing in Spanish)

-Most of this violence happens far away from the butterfly reserves, but the general sense of insecurity in Michoacan has deterred visitors.
+BEAUBIEN: Most of this violence happens far away from the butterfly reserves, but the general sense of insecurity in Michoacan has deterred visitors.

-Mr. FRANCISCO VELAZQUEZ: (Singing in Spanish)
+FRANCISCO VELAZQUEZ: (Singing in Spanish)

-Velazquez is the lone tourism official in the nearby town of Angangueo.
+BEAUBIEN: Velazquez is the lone tourism official in the nearby town of Angangueo.
 Angangueo used to be a silver mining hub, but the local mines went into decline in the 1980's and the last one shut in 1991.
 Velazquez says this part of central Mexico is hoping tourism can be its savior.

-Mr. VELAZQUEZ: (Singing in Spanish)
+VELAZQUEZ: (Singing in Spanish)

-Jason Beaubien, NPR News.
+BEAUBIEN: Jason Beaubien, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.